 In the morning you will follow wooden steps along a steep track.
 Due to the gain in altitude, it will be noticeably cooler than the previous day and walking may seem easier.
 The clouds often hang low in the rainforest, creating a moody atmosphere in the lush vegetation.
 After going uphill for approximately 2 hours, you will reach the vantage point “Mgongo wa Tembo” (elephant back) at a height of 3,200 m, where you will enjoy a well-earned break.
-The vegetation now changes from rainforest to heather and moorland and you should reach Saddle Hut (3,550 m) at around midday.
-During the afternoon, you have the option to hike to Little Meru (3,820 m) which should take about 1 to 1½ hours.
+The vegetation now changes from rainforest to heather and moorland and you should reach Saddle Hut at around midday.
+During the afternoon, you have the option to hike to Little Meru (3,820 m) which should take about 1 to 2 hours.
 From here you will enjoy wonderful views of Arusha National Park and Mt Kilimanjaro about 80 km away.
-Back at Saddle Hut you will have a warm meal before you retire to bed early as your wake-up call with be just after midnight.
+Back at Saddle Hut you will have a warm meal before you retire to bed early as your wake-up call will be just after midnight.

 Breakfast; Lunch; Dinner

 Day 4 Saddle Hut (3,550 m) – Socialist Peak (4,562 m) – Miriakamba Hut (2,500 m)